learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 Userview improvements
 ~~~~~~~~~~~~~~~~~~~~~
-TODO(willgearty): #2587, #2422, #2674, #2682

-unenroll, volunteer schedule link, formatting
+- Added a link on the userview page to a user's volunteer schedule (if they are volunteering).
+- Added a link on the userview page to unenroll a student from all of their classes for the selected program.
+- Fixed two-column layout of the userview page.

 Class search improvements
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-- There are now buttons to approve, unreview, or reject all of the classes shown on the class search page.
+- Added buttons to approve, unreview, or reject all of the classes shown on the class search page.
 - You can now filter class search queries by resource requests (e.g. Classroom), including filtering by specific resource type choices (e.g. Lecture Hall).
-- There are now links to make printables of the classes shown on the class search page.
+- Added links to make printables of the classes shown on the class search page.

 Onsite improvements
 ~~~~~~~~~~~~~~~~~~~